 - Breast deformities

-Implant removal (explantation) is a surgical procedure performed under local or general anesthesia that should only be done by a trained breast specialist.
+Implant removal (explantation) is a surgical procedure performed under general anesthesia that should only be done by a trained breast specialist.
 The procedure can take one to three hours to complete depending on the size, shape, and placement of the implants.
-Once the area surrounding the original breast augmentation scar is numb, your surgeon will reopen the previous incision and pull the implant out along with the capsule of scar tissue surrounding it.
+Once the area surrounding the original breast augmentation scar is numb, your surgeon will reopen the previous incision and pull the implant out possibly along with the capsule of scar tissue surrounding it.
 This will allow the breast tissue to heal properly.
 If the scar quality is poor or stretched, then a new scar will be created in its place for a more aesthetically pleasing result.
 A breast lift can be done if deemed necessary to improve the cosmetic result.

 Your final results will become more apparent within one to three months after surgery.
 As the swelling continues to subside, your results will continue to improve as the breasts take on a more natural appearance.
 Breast implant removal is an incredibly satisfying procedure that can provide patients with both physical and emotional relief.

 Frequently Asked Questions About Breast Implant Removal

 Do you have to change your implants every 10 years?

 Breast implants will not last forever.
 While many implant manufacturers use 10 years as the estimate for the longevity of implants, this is not always the case.
 Some women need to remove them earlier if they experience pain, discomfort, or have a leaking (ruptured) implant.
 Alternatively, other women have experienced no problems with their implants for over 20+ years.

 Unfortunately, there is no hard rule for how long your implants will last.